Comfort and Style: How to Break in Loafers

 — Marilyn Monroe

-You’ve probably seen them on every influencer's feet and feed (little stupid word joke there for you) – a pair of black leather loafers.
+You’ve probably seen them on every influencer's feet and feed (little word joke there for you) – a pair of black leather loafers.
 Whether you buy them at a more affordable price range at Zara, H&M, ASOS, or from a luxury brand such as Gucci or Saint Laurent, leather loafers can be a pain to break in.

 Let’s cut to the chase here and just be honest: there isn’t really a way to make this process go any faster.
-Sure, there are articles on the internet that you can soak your Doc Martens in hot water and put them on, so you“mold” them to the shape of your feet, but does that work?
+Sure, there are articles on the internet that say you can soak your Doc Martens in hot water and put them on, so you “mold” them to the shape of your feet, but does that work?
 I tried it once, and I only ended up with a mess in my bathroom and soaked feet.

 So…what can you do to break in your new loafers?